blynkkk/blueprints/LeonardoEthernetBlink/README.md

 **Datastream V0 - an LED state**
 Name: LED
-Web and mobile widgets: Switch (to control an LED), LED (to show an LED on / off state)
+Web widgets: Switch (to control an LED), LED (to show an LED on / off state) Mobile widgets: Button (to control an LED), LED (to show an LED on / off state)

 ## Conclusion
 Congratulations!
 You have successfully connected Arduino board to Blynk and now can control a built-in LED from the web dashboard and app.
 By following this tutorial, you have gained experience working with the Arduino hardware, Arduino IDE, Blynk Console and Blynk App.
 You can now expand on this project to incorporate sensors or controllers.